Gdarthsid/QuITO-Version-1/README.md

 Next, download and unzip the QuITO package source files into a  desired folder, and add the included [src](./src/) folder and its all subfolders to MATLAB's path directory.
 It can be done in the following ways:
-- Access through the Set Path button on Home ribbon and add the subfolders or,
+- Access through the Set Path button on the Home ribbon and add the subfolders or,
 - Open the package folder on MATLAB (which can be verified from the address field on the top).
 You can run `pwd` command on the MATLAB terminal to check whether the package directory is currently open.
 Then run the following command on the MATLAB terminal `addpath(genpath(fullfile(pwd, 'src')))` to add the [src](./src) folder and its subfolders to MATLAB’s path.

-## How to use?
+## How to use it?

 A template to the numerical solver is specified in the template folder and multiple examples have been solved in the examples folder. <br>

-The examples contains the following files: <br>
+The examples contain the following files: <br>

-* example.m : contains system specifications, constraint profile etc., specific to an example;
+* example.m: contains system specifications, constraint profile, etc., specific to an example;
-* options.m : contains integration schemes, solver options, etc.
+* options.m: contains integration schemes, solver options, etc.
-* postProcess.m : contains options for plotting the state-action trajectories
+* postProcess.m: contains options for plotting the state-action trajectories
-* main.m : the main/primary file that the user needs to run by specifying number of steps (consequently h>0) and D>0.
+* main.m: the main/primary file that the user needs to run by specifying the number of steps (consequently h>0) and D>0.

 The IPOPT (Interior Point Optimization) solver is recommended for nonlinear optimization problems and is already available within CasADI.
 For details visit: https://coin-or.github.io/Ipopt